os-guy-original/Material3-App-List/README.md

 ⛔ Some indicators might be wrong as I interpreted if they're MD/MY/MDY or not by the screenshots.
 ⚠️ Some apps might require additional setup in order to achieve MY theming.
+🪦 List may contain apps that are discontinued.
-🔗 The provided links might be from GitHub, GitLab, Play Store, F-Droid, Telegram, XDA or Official website of the app.
+🔗 The provided links might be from GitHub, GitLab, Play Store, F-Droid, Telegram, XDA, Official website of the app and various Sources.

 # 🏛️ Hall Of Fame
 ### 🏆 Best Implementation of Material You